liftbridge-io/liftbridge/documentation/configuration.md

 ### Clustering Configuration Settings

-Below is the list of the configuration settings for the `clustering` part of the configuration file.
+Below is the list of the configuration settings for the `clustering` section of the configuration file.

 | Name | Flag | Description | Type | Default | Valid Values |